 As gritty and determined off the track as on the track Hansen was instrumental in gaining women the opportunity to compete in long distance races.
 As President of the International Runners Committee she and her group lobbied and cajoled the running establishment to include the women’s marathon in the Olympic Games.
 She spearheaded an international class action lawsuit against the IOC to gain the 5,000 and 10,000-meter races for women in the Games as well.

 Hansen was a volunteer coach for Team Diabetes for seven years and continues to do private coaching.
-She was Athletic Director, Health and P.E. teacher, Track & Field and Cross Country coach at St. Monica H.S and she was recently an Associate Athletic Director at Brentwood School, Notre Dame High School and St. Bernard’s High School.
+She was Athletic Director, Health and P.E. teacher, Track & Field and Cross Country coach at St. Monica H.S .
+Subsequently she also coached track and cross-country at Brentwood School, Notre Dame High School and St. Bernard’s High School.
 Her teaching credential and Masters degree in Education were completed at Loyola Marymount University, where she continues to teach Health Education to teacher credential candidates in the graduate division of the School of Education.
 Jacqueline also coaches Track & Field with Olympian Willie Banks for World Record Camps all around the world.